hellohaptik/docs_haptik/docs/bot-builder/basic/upload-graph-nodes.md

 5. api_key(optional): If API Integration URL requires secret/token key.
 ```

->Note: If you pass relative url under api_integration_url column then base url must be present at Bot level.
+>Note: If you pass Relative URL under api_integration_url column then Base URL must be present at Bot level.

 #### How to set base url at Bot Level